mikrima/UnityAccessibilityPlugin/README.md

 <b>*Can I delete the Examples folder?*</b><br>
 Yes.
 It is safe to delete the entire "Examples" folder from the plugin if it isn't needed.<br>
 Also keep in mind that the assets used in the examples do not fall under the Apache 2.0 license, and cannot be used in other projects.
+See section **License & Asset Usage Rights** further up on this page.
 <br><br>
 <b>*Is this plugin free to use in commercial projects?*</b><br>
 Yes.<br>
 Please note that the assets used in the Examples folder do not fall under the Apache 2.0 license, and may not be used in such projects.
+See section **License & Asset Usage Rights** further up on this page.